 Salt Lake City’s days as the best kept secret of the West may finally come to an end.
-The combination of foreign born and well-educated population plus spectacular natural and built environments helped place Salt Lake (locals drop the ‘City’) at #59 in our People category and #108 for Place.
+The combination of spectacular natural and built environments helped place Salt Lake (locals drop the ‘City’) at #44 in our Place category, with impressive #15 rankings for Weather and #20 for Professional Sports Teams.

 The town has matured into an urban experience as much as an outdoor one.
 Although this is still very much Mother Nature’s house.
 The proximity of the Wasatch Range’s stunning canyons and 11,000-foot peaks is the reason many adrenaline junkies travel and move here.
 If you arrive in the morning, you can easily be on the slopes or hiking trails by noon.